 When a first pharmaceutical treatment has proved ineffective then a second pharmaceutical treatment should be considered rather than immediate referral to surgery.
 If there is iron deficiency it should be corrected with oral iron.

 This is the levonorgestrel-releasing intrauterine system (IUS) - Mirena®.
 This is long-term treatment and should be left in situ for at least 12 months.

 - One recent study has shown that women with menorrhagia reported more improvement in bleeding and quality of life with the levonorgestrel-releasing IUS than with other treatments available in primary care.
 In addition, they were more likely to continue with this treatment.

 - However, the rate of discontinuation of Mirena® treatment has been shown to be relatively high - 16% at 12 months and 28% by 2 years.

 This includes tranexamic acid, mefenamic acid or the combined oral contraceptive pill (COCP):

 - Mefenamic acid works by inhibiting prostaglandin synthesis.
 It reduces menstrual loss by around 25% in three quarters of women and is better tolerated than tranexamic acid.

 - Tranexamic acid is a plasminogen-activator inhibitor.
 It inhibits the dissolution of thrombosis that leads to menstrual flow.
 It can reduce flow by up to 50%.
 It is most effective at reducing menstrual loss associated with IUCDs, fibroids and bleeding diathesis.
 Other non-steroidal anti-inflammatory drugs (NSAIDs) may also be used.
 Side-effects include nausea, vomiting and diarrhoea.
 If there is disturbance in colour vision then it should be discontinued.

 - The COCP suppresses production of gonadotrophins and reduces menstrual blood loss by around 50%.
 It can improve dysmenorrhoea, lighten periods, regulate the cycle, improve premenstrual symptoms, reduce the risk of PID and protect the ovaries and endometrium against cancer.

-- The dose is 15 mg tds, from day 5 to 26 (or injected long-acting progestogens).
+- The dose is 15 mg daily, from day 5 to 26 (or injected long-acting progestogens).
 This can result in a significant reduction in menstrual blood loss, although women tend to find the treatment less acceptable than intrauterine levonorgestrel.
 This regimen of progestogen may have a role in the short-term treatment of menorrhagia.